-The South Coast Purse Seine Managed Fishery (SCPSF) is based on the capture of pilchards (Sardinops sagax) by purse seine nets in the waters between Cape Leeuwin and the Western Australia/South Australia border.
+The South Coast Purse Seine Managed Fishery (SCPSF) is based on the capture of pilchards (Sardinops sagax) by purse seine gears in the waters between Cape Leeuwin and the Western Australia/South Australia border.
 The South Coast Purse Seine Limited Entry Fishery Notice 1994 also covers the take of yellowtail scad (Trachurus novaezelandiae), Australian anchovy (Engraulis australis), scaly mackerel (Sardinalla lemuru), sandy sprat (Hyperlophus vittatus) blue sprat (Spratelloides robustus) and maray (Etrumeus teres).

-The SCPSF consists of five Management Zones (South Coast Purse Seine Fishery Figure 1).
-Zone 1 extends from Peak Head to Vancouver Peninsula (the waters in and around King George Sound, Albany).
-Zone 2 extends from Point D'Entrecasteaux to Cape Knob.
-The Bremer Bay Zone (Zone 3) extends from Cape Knob to longitude 120°E. The large Esperance Zone (Zone 4) extends from 120°E to the WA/SA border.
-An additional zone (Zone 5) exists between Cape Leeuwin and Point D'Entrecasteaux but has not been significantly fished to date.
-The Zones are broken down into finer spatial scale blocks for reporting of catch and effort in the statutory catch and effort Disposal forms but for this report catches are reported for the major zones (Zones 1 and 2 combined; Zone 3 and Zone 4 separately) plus the total catches (South Coast Purse Seine Fishery Figure 2) based on statutory return submissions.
+The SCPSF consists of five Management Zones (South Coast Purse Seine Fishery Figure 1) as follows:

+- Zone 1 extends from Peak Head to Vancouver Peninsula (the waters in and around King George Sound, Albany); - Zone 2 extends from Point D'Entrecasteaux to Cape Knob; - Zone 3 Bremer Bay Zone, extends from Cape Knob to longitude 120°E; - Zone 4 Esperance Zone, extends from 120°E to the WA/SA border. - Zone 5 between Cape Leeuwin and Point D'Entrecasteaux (not significantly fished)

+These zones are broken down into finer spatial scale blocks for reporting of catch and effort in the statutory daily/trip catch and effort returns and the catch disposal records.
+However, for this report, catches are reported for the major zones (Zones 1 and 2, combined; Zone 3 and Zone 4, separately) plus the total catches (South Coast Purse Seine Fishery Figure 2) based on the statutory catch and effort returns.

 The SCPSF is primarily managed through output controls in the form of Individually Transferable Quota (ITQ) units.
 The quota season for the SCPSF runs from 1 July to 30 June the following year.
-Four of the five zones in the fishery (i.e. zones 1-4) have been allocated a set amount of ITQ units whose values are determined by dividing the Total Allowable Catch (TAC) for that zone by the total number of units allocated to that zone.
-The TAC has been relatively stable over the past 10 years and will be reviewed on an as-needs basis but is primarily dependant on the status of fish stocks.
-The total number of units allocated across each of the four zones in the fishery amount to 890 and remained unchanged from the previous season.
+Four of the five zones in the fishery (i.e. Zones 1-4) have been allocated a set amount of ITQ units, the value of which is determined by dividing the Total Allowable Catch (TAC) for a zone by the total number of units allocated to that zone.
+The TAC has been relatively stable over the past 10 years and will be reviewed on an asneeds basis.
+The total number of units allocated across each of the four zones in the fishery amount to 890 and has remained unchanged from the previous season.
 The Albany zone has an annual TAC of 2,683 tonnes, while both the Bremer Bay and Esperance zones each have an annual TAC of 1,500 tonnes.
 Zone 5 of the fishery is considered a development zone and can only be fished by a licence holder in the SCPSF with a minimum holding in another zone, it has no specific TAC or units and has not been fished for a number of years.

-Landings and Effort 2012/13
+Landings and Effort 2013/14